 3.4 Plot Viewer

-httpgd: A graphics device for R that is accessible via network protocols.
+httpgd: A graphics device for R that is accessible via HTTP and WebSockets.
 This package was created to make it easier to embed live R graphics in integrated development environments and other applications. httpgd is required by the interactive plot viewer of the R extension for VS Code.

 This will allow you to view plots in a separate window or in the browser, which is useful for interactive visualizations.